ianhuzhang/Trading_Project/README.md

 This is a summary of my project, which implements a Pairs-Trading Mean Reversion trading strategy.

-Note: This is not meant to be run, but rather as a display of the code and results of this project.
+Note: This is not meant to be run, but rather as a display of the code and results.

 This project is based on the Mean-Reversion trading theory, that assets will typically not deviate from their long-term growth patterns.
 Pairs-Trading enhances this strategy, by trading the spread, or difference, between prices of two closely correlated assets.
 This is accomplished by taking positions in both assets, such that a return to the "expected" spread would be profitable.